idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisTrainer.md

 1. +Computing the effect of the full-order operator on the global basis functions:+ this step includes the creation of $\textbf{A}_i\boldsymbol{\Phi}$.
-In practice, this is done by plugging in the basis function into a [PODFullSolveMultiApp.md] object which evaluates the residual for a given vector tag (defined using the `tag_names` input argument).
+In practice, this is done by plugging in the basis function into a [PODFullSolveMultiApp.md] object which evaluates the residual for a given vector tag (defined using the [!param](/Trainers/PODReducedBasisTrainer/tag_names) input argument).
 The tagged residual is then transferred back to the trainer using a [PODResidualTransfer.md] object.
 In case when the residual from a kernel contains contributions to both the system matrix and the source term (e.g. Dirichlet BC or time derivative), certain input-level tricks